 Noise by Part of Harry Floyd Terrace

 Average noise levels for Harry Floyd Terrace residents, grouped by direction from the center of Harry Floyd Terrace.
-Southern Harry Floyd Terrace carries the highest population-weighted average; Central Harry Floyd Terrace carries the lowest.
-Just 46% of residents in Central Harry Floyd Terrace live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Southern Harry Floyd Terrace.
+The highest population-weighted average is in northern Harry Floyd Terrace; the lowest is in western Harry Floyd Terrace, where just 36% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Harry Floyd Terrace